Finder makes money from featured partners, but editorial opinions are our own.

 Among the cheapest ETFs on the ASX, just 3 underperformed the average over 3 and 5 years.
 It's also worth noting that the cheapest ETFs listed above are a mix of every category – including active, passive, global, Australian, high and low-risk.

-What the data above does also show is that fees are not the only consideration worth thinking about – and for some investors, not the most important.
+What the data above also show is that fees are not the only consideration worth thinking about – and for some investors, not the most important.

 More ETF news